OctoPrint/OctoPrint-FirmwareUpdater/doc/marlinbft.md

 Recv: Cap:BINARY_FILE_TRANSFER:1
 ```
 If the value is `0` then the feature has not been enabled and the plugin will not work.

+### Set the SD card connection to ONBOARD
+The SD card connection must be configured for `ONBOARD`.
+If it is set to `LCD` the firmware file will be copied to the SD card in the LCD and the board will not update when it is reset.

+To set the SD card to `ONBOARD`, modify the `#define SDCARD_CONNECTION` line in `Configuration.h`:

+`#define SDCARD_CONNECTION ONBOARD`

 ## Prerequisite Check
 When both prerequisites are satisfied, the `~/.octoprint/logs/octoprint.log` file will contain lines like these shortly after OctoPrint is started and the ptiner is connected: